 On June 24, 2016, we entered into a credit agreement (the "Credit Agreement") with HSBC Bank USA, National Association ("HSBC").
 Pursuant to the Credit Agreement, the lenders provided us with a senior secured term loan facility of \$150 million (the "Term Loan").
 The proceeds of the Term Loan were used to finance a portion of the purchase price paid in connection with the acquisition of Cascade Microtech.
+As of December 29, 2018, the balance outstanding was \$65.0 million.

 The Term Loan bears interest at a rate equal to, at our option, (i) the applicable London Interbank Offered Rate ("LIBOR") rate plus 2.00% per annum or (ii) Base Rate (as defined in the Credit Agreement) plus 1.00% per annum.
 We have currently elected to pay interest at 2.00% over the one-month LIBOR rate.
-Interest payments are payable in quarterly installments over a five-year period.
-The Term Loan amortizes in equal quarterly installments, which began June 30, 2016, in annual amounts equal to 5% for year one, 10% for year two, 20% for year three, 30% for year four and 35% for year five.
-There are no prepayment penalties.
+Interest payments are payable in monthly installments over a five-year period.
+As of December 29, 2018, the interest rate pursuant to the Term Loan was 4.35%.